DistrictDataLabs/yellowbrick/docs/api/features/index.rst

 -  :doc:`radviz`: plot data points along axes ordered around a circle to detect separability
 -  :doc:`pcoords`: plot instances as lines along vertical axes to detect clusters
+-  :doc:`pca`: project higher dimensions into a visual space using PCA
 -  :doc:`scatter`: plot instances by selecting subsets of features

 Feature analysis visualizers implement the ``Transformer`` API from